-NOTE: for configuring incremental load non-change tracking related, this configuration needs to be manually added to Sidra metadata as described below.
-This configuration is not part of the scope of the connectors wizard.
+For configuring incremental load non-change tracking related, this configuration needs to be manually added to Sidra metadata as described below.
+This configuration is not part of the scope of the connector plugins wizard.

 More information about these load mechanisms is included in further sections.